Kobi Onyame Versus the Artist

 Ayo Akinwande (Nigeria)

-Ayo Akinwande is a trained architect, photographer, and multimedia artist whose growing practice involves experimentation with photography, installation, performance, video and sound in exploring the concepts of identity, perception, duality, and the multi-faceted layers of the human reality.
-At the core of his practice is a concern for contemporary life from a West African perspective via investigating rituals, myths, traditions and routines that serve as lenses on the social condition in Nigeria
+Ayo Akinwande is a trained architect, photographer and multimedia artist whose growing practice involves experimentation with photography, installation, performance, video and sound in exploring the concepts of identity, perception, duality and the multi-faceted layers of human reality.
+His most recent work, a site-specific installation piece with sculptures and sound titled “Deaf vs. Dumb” takes its point of entry from the unending “Fight against Corruption” campaign by the Nigerian government.

-Akinwande co-curated the 1st Lagos Biennial of contemporary arts and was also one of the participating artists at the show which held at the Nigerian Railway Museum.
-He was selected for the 2nd Changjiang International Photography and Video Biennale and was also part of the “Chinafrika. under construction” show at the Museum of Contemporary Arts, Leipzig.
+Akinwande co-curated the 1st Lagos Biennial of Contemporary Arts and was also one of the participating artists at the show which was held at the Nigerian Railway Museum.
+He was selected for the 2nd Changjiang International Photography and Video Biennial and was also part of the “Chinafrika-under construction” exhibition at the Museum of Contemporary Arts, Leipzig.
+His works have been exhibited in solo and group shows across Africa and beyond.

 Selorm Jay (Ghana)